Troubleshooting

 kubectl -n kube-system rollout restart deploy/coredns

-3. Verify CoreDNS is healthy and coreDNS pod is running:
+Step 3.
+Verify CoreDNS is healthy and the pod is running:

 kubectl -n kube-system get pods -l k8s-app=kube-dns